hai-vr/documentation/docs/products/compatibility/resonite.md

 You will need the Unity Editor.
 The minimum version of Unity depends on the product:

-- If you don't already have any Unity Editor installed anywhere, you can install Unity 2022.
-- Otherwise, check the Unity requirements of the product you are trying to use:
+Check the Unity requirements of the product you are trying to use:
 - If Unity 2019 is missing from those requirements, you will need to install Unity 2022.
-  - Otherwise, you can use an existing project in Unity 2019, Unity 2021, or Unity 2022.
+- Otherwise, you can use an existing VRChat project in Unity 2019 or Unity 2022.

 Install UniVRM for your Unity version: